 If you have enough income flowing into your accounts during that period to cover your mortgage and other expenses, you may qualify for the loan.

-How To Get No Income or Bank Statement Mortgage
+How to Get No Income Mortgage or Bank Statement Home Loans

 Times have changed from 10 and 15 years ago when it was possible for the self-employed to get mortgages without any documents or proof of income.
 These days, you will need to show with bank statements and other documents that you have the income and assets to pay the loan.